juhele/opengeodata/README.md

 - ERS (European Radiometric and Spectrometry format) - demo data for software development and testing

+- DEMO ground radiation monitoring data from Mob-DOSE detector - data were measured using the Mob-DOSE (also called PDOSE-3) portable device, with native output in PEI format defined by Pico Envirotec, the radiation data are real but the location and time/date parameters were changed

 - uranium mines and deposits

 - world nuclear power reactors